docs

 Where 5-to-20 practice billing companies hit walls

-The login-per-client wall.
-A denial specialist working eight isolated instances spends 20 to 30 minutes a day just logging in and reorienting.
+**The login-per-client wall.** A denial specialist working eight isolated instances loses 20 to 30 minutes a day to logging in and reorienting.

 **The permission wall.** Offshore staff become a HIPAA liability when the software cannot scope access precisely.
 HIPAA Security Rule §164.312(b) requires audit controls proving which user accessed which record in which tenant.

-The growth pricing wall.
-Adding a client that brings eight providers means paying for eight seat licenses before that client's first claim submits.
-At tight margins, that immediate cost increase against deferred revenue creates real pressure.
+**The growth-pricing wall.** Adding a client that brings eight providers means paying for eight seat licenses before that client's first claim submits.
+At tight margins, immediate cost against deferred revenue creates real pressure.

-The denial pattern blindspot.
-A specialist in client-level silos can fix a UnitedHealthcare denial for Client A and not notice the same CARC code firing across Clients B, C, and D for weeks.
+**The denial-pattern blindspot.** A specialist in client-level silos can fix a UnitedHealthcare denial for Client A and miss the same CARC code firing across Clients B, C, and D for weeks.

 What software needs to do at this scale

-Billing company as workspace, practice as scope.
-Queues, reporting, payer setup, and user management work from one workspace.
+**Billing company as workspace, practice as scope.** Queues, reporting, payer setup, and user management run from one workspace.
 Switching clients is a filter change, not a logout.

-Cross-practice work queues.
-Denials, ERA review, AR follow-up, and claims scrub queueable by function across any combination of clients in one view.
+**Cross-practice work queues.** Denials, ERA review, AR follow-up, and claim scrubbing queue by function across any combination of clients in one view.

-Granular permissions without separate accounts.
-Offshore posters restricted to specific clients, denial leads with cross-client work rights, account managers with full portfolio access — inside one workspace.
+**Granular permissions without separate accounts.** Offshore posters restricted to specific clients, denial leads with cross-client rights, account managers with full portfolio access, all inside one workspace.

-Aggregated reporting with drill-down.
-A/R aging, denial volume, posting totals across the full book, drillable to any client — current, not compiled from exports.
+**Aggregated reporting with drill-down.** A/R aging, denial volume, and posting totals across the full book, drillable to any client, current rather than compiled from exports.

 How Medi fits a 5-to-20 practice billing company

-One workspace.
-Every client practice lives inside one Medi workspace.
-Switching clients is a context change, not a re-login.
-Record-level guards prevent accidental cross-practice writes.
+**One workspace.** Every client practice lives inside one Medi workspace.
+Switching clients is a context change, not a re-login, and record-level guards prevent accidental cross-practice writes.

 **Functional queues across all clients.** The Work Queue routes denial follow-up, ERA review, submission tracking, and AR follow-up by function across all clients in one view.